smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/oracleFdwSetup.md

-1. Create roles and accounts in Oracle using SQL*Plus and SYSTEM (Sn4k3B1teBlack$), and test:
+1. Create roles and accounts in Oracle using SQL*Plus and SYSTEM, and test:

 * RIF_USER role.
 You could create more project specific roles
   ```